rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 ```

 <span class="caption">Listing 19-31: Attempting to call the `baby_name`
-function from the `Animal` trait, but Rust doesn't know which implementation to
+function from the `Animal` trait, but Rust doesn’t know which implementation to
 use</span>

 Because `Animal::baby_name` is an associated function rather than a method, and
-thus doesn't have a `self` parameter, Rust has no way to figure out which
+thus doesn’t have a `self` parameter, Rust has no way to figure out which
 implementation of `Animal::baby_name` we want.
-We'll get this compiler error:
+We’ll get this compiler error:

 ```text
 error[E0283]: type annotations required: cannot resolve `_: Animal`